 - Building Partnerships to Reduce Hazard Risks (FEMA L-265) provides a brief explanation on the benefits to both universities and their local communities when they collaborate to reduce risks.
 Includes a list of public and private sector resources that provide planning assistance to academic institutions.

-- NEW!
-Mitigation Ideas provides a range of potential mitigation actions for reducing risk to natural hazards and disasters.
+- Mitigation Ideas provides a range of potential mitigation actions for reducing risk to natural hazards and disasters.
 Ideas for mitigation actions are presented for the following natural hazards: Drought, Earthquake, Erosion, Extreme temperatures, Flood, Hail, Landslide, Lightning, Sea level rise, Severe wind, Severe winter weather, Storm surge, Subsidence, Tornado, Tsunami, and Wildfire.

 - Visit FEMA's Building Science Resources for information on design standards, building codes, and other construction requirements for mitigation activities that reduce risk to a range of hazard types.